Brine Availability Test in Salt (BATS)

 Distribution of hydrologic transport properties around an excavation in salt

 The data collected during BATS will be used to infer different mechanical, transport, and thermal properties of the salt.
-We will observe brine and gases migration during multiple phases of the test.
+We will observe brine and gas migration during multiple phases of the test.
 As a control, the same properties are being monitored in the unheated array, about 7 meters away.

-In the BATS tests we will are measuring:
+In the BATS tests we are measuring:

-- Closure of heated and unheated boreholes;
+- Closure of open heated and unheated boreholes;

 - Composition of the gas stream coming off the heated and unheated boreholes;